 Baking soda has an abrasive composition that makes it a great cleaner. however, if you vigorously brush your teeth, it can be very abrasive and therefore damaging when used daily.
 As a result, enamel is slowly worn away, making your teeth more sensitive and vulnerable to dental cavities.
-Baking soda can also wear down the glaze on your porcelain crowns (a dental crown is a prosthetic restoration which completely caps or surrounds a tooth or dental implant).
+Baking soda can also wear down the glaze on your porcelain crowns (a dental crown is a prosthetic restoration that completely caps or surrounds a tooth or dental implant).

 Aluminium in baking soda

 There is a common myth that baking soda contains aluminium.
 This myth was brought along by some products claiming that they were using aluminium-free baking soda.
 The confusion came in because some baking powders contain aluminium derivatives.
 However, the claim on baking soda having aluminium was only a case of mistaken identity.
 The truth is that baking soda does not include aluminium, so don’t let this worry you.

 Although baking soda can assist in removing some plaque, by itself, it is not effective enough, eventually leading to plaque build-up.
 It also lacks fluoride, which helps in strengthening your teeth and preventing dental cavities.
 To prevent cavities, you are highly advised to use a fluoride-based toothpaste to brush your teeth.

 If you have permanent retainers or braces, you are advised not to use baking soda.
 This is because baking soda tends to soften or weaken the glue or adhesive of your dental fixtures or fittings, causing them to debond and leave dark spots due to the reaction with the baking soda.